List of Courage the Cowardly Dog characters: Jeeves Weevil

-Jeeves Weevil is a human-sized, polite, blood-sucking weevil who wears a blue tuxedo and hat.
+Jeeves Weevil (voiced by Michael Allinson) is a human-sized, polite, blood-sucking weevil who wears a tuxedo and hat.
 When the Bagges accidentally run him over with their truck and injure him, he is accepted into their home.
-While a seeming gentleman, he begins to suck the life out of the ever-oblivious Muriel and Eustace.
+While a seeming gentleman, he begins to suck the life out of Muriel and Eustace.
 He does not suck out dogs' lives, so Courage is unharmed.
 He succeeds at sucking out Eustace's life.